Building Military Power: Deploying EaaS Microgrids Using Private Capital at Military Installations

 Here’s a look at recent guidance from the DoD and its branches:

-• The DoD “strongly supports the deployment of sustainable, clean energy technologies to support installation resilience” and recognizes that an “enhanced use lease” can be used to “construct a microgrid that increases resiliency for the installation.” iii
+• The DoD 20233 sustainability plan “strongly supports the deployment of sustainable, clean energy technologies to support installation resilience” and recognizes that an “enhanced use lease” can be used to “construct a microgrid that increases resiliency for the installation.”

-• The Department of the Army’s Climate Strategy calls for “a microgrid on every installation by 2035” and to “better leverage third party financing.” iv
+• The Department of the Army’s 2022 Climate Strategy calls for “a microgrid on every installation by 2035” and to “better leverage third party financing.”

-• A recent Department of the Navy memorandum noted the critical need to establish a “pathway for deploying cyber-secure microgrids at all DoN installations where Task Critical Assets (TCAs) and DoD Critical Assets (DCAs) reside.”v
+• A 2023 Department of the Navy memorandum noted the critical need to establish a “pathway for deploying cyber-secure microgrids at all DoN installations where Task Critical Assets (TCAs) and DoD Critical Assets (DCAs) reside.”

 The bottom line: Both the Army and Navy are calling for microgrids to be built using third-party financing.
 So now the question is, “How?”